 One of my favorite things to do with my family is go to amusement parks.
 We did it all growing up, and I’ve continued the tradition with my own family.
-I’m so excited because this year my 7-year-old is finally 48 inches tall!
+I’m so excited because this year my oldest son is finally 48 inches tall!

 And 48″ is a huge milestone for amusement parks; he can go on like 20 more rides this year than last.
 It definitely makes the amusement park tickets we bought this year more worth it.